 Classifying Facial Races with Partial Occlusions

 A specific CNN model that features 10 layers and utilizes receptive field and weight sharing is proposed for race detection.
-It was trained with 96,000 sample images, which proportionately represent 4 human races: Caucasian, Mongolian, Indian, and African.
+It was trained with 96,000 sample images, which proportionately represent four human races: Caucasian, Mongolian, Indian, and African.
 It’s reported to demonstrate 95.1% accuracy at identifying a race shown in images with facial occlusions and pose variations.
+Here you can learn also about the impact of aging on facial recognition.

 - Face masks give facial recognition software an identity crisis